-18 holes of mini golf!
+18 holes of mini-golf!
 Duffers and beginners alike thrill to a round of miniature golfing at the Best Little Roadhouse.
 The miniature golf course is fun for everyone and is complete with lush greens and water hazards.

 Enjoy dining on the patio, by the fireplace if you like, while enjoying the scenery of the garden golf course.

 Is there a history of miniature golf courses and their development from putting greens to obstacle courses?
 Miniature golf has been called numerous names since its inception.
-A few of these name are: goofy golf, midget golf, garden golf, pitch and put golf and shorties.
+A few of these names are: goofy golf, midget golf, garden golf, pitch and put golf and shorties.
 In 1867, at St. Andrews Golf Course in Scotland, miniature golf was invented.
 It was originally intended as a women’s game, because golf was too masculine and inappropriate for women to play.
 The 18 hole course was called the Himalayas.
 Miniature golf courses then began to show up at hotels.
 These courses were designed to be 1/10 the size of actual golf courses.
 The golf courses played today began to evolve in the 20th century, with the carpet instead of grass.

 Modern Day Miniature Golf with carpet instead of grass became popular in 1912.
 The first Tom Thumb Open miniature golf open was played in 1930.
 The open had qualifying rounds in 48 states with the final being played in Chattanooga, Tennessee with over 200 players.
 The purse was $10,000 with $2,000 being paid to the winner.
 These American Tournaments inspired many European countries to begin their own tournaments.
 Unfortunately, miniature golf lost popularity during the Great Depression but carried on overseas in many European markets.